Boat Simulation — Collaborative Project on the SimScale Forum

 Soon suggestions appeared and an improved mesh was created by another community member:

-The boat sails at a speed of 2 m/s, and the simulation ran for about 38 seconds of simulated time.
-Below you can see an animation of the interface, which shows the formation of a stable wake over time.
+The boat sails at a speed of 2 m/s and the simulation ran for about 38 seconds of simulated time.
+Below is an animation of the interface, which shows the formation of a stable wake over time.

-After further suggestions from the forum members, calculations were made, which led to the modification of the domain size and setting of the correct input velocity.
+Further suggestions from the forum members allowed for additional calculations to be made, which led to the modification of the domain size and setting of the correct input velocity.

-Extending the boat simulation, Saumitra showed that with the Fr=0.46, both diverging and transverse wave systems appear in the beginning but then are lost, probably because the domain was still too small.
+Extending the boat simulation, Saumitra showed that with the Fr=0.46, both diverging and transverse wave systems appeared in the beginning but then were lost, possibly due to the fact that the domain was still too small.

-This was the point when everybody started to work intensively on the project and add their input.
-Take a look at all the replies, calculations, simulations and documentation that followed.
+At this juncture, everybody started to work intensively on the project and add their input.
+Herewith are all the replies, calculations, simulations, and documentation that followed.